plates-2023-2.jpg

 Nancy Lehoux is the Tickets Chairperson for Plates for Change.
 She was a member of the No Kid Hungry board for four years and is excited to be bringing all sheI learned from that experience to this new non-profit organization.
 As a high school educator, she sees students every day who struggle to learn as they have food insecurity issues.
 It is sometimes more difficult to address the needs of high school students as they are often embarrassed to admit that their family cannot provide adequate meals.
 She is honored to be giving back to the Seacoast and greater New Hampshire communities as a part of this wonderful organization as it works to end childhood hunger.

-Sharon Keeler joined the board of No Kid Hungry in 2018 and serves on the marketing and media team.
-A New Hampshire native, she left in 2005 for a job in Arizona, but could not stay away and returned in 2015 to join the University of New Hampshire Peter T. Paul College of Business and Economics and settled in Portsmouth--a dream come true.
-She absolutely loves the seacoast and wanted to find a way to give back to the community.
-Sharon attended many Taste of the Nation events at Strawbery Banke and felt this was an organization with a mission she could support and help advance with her knowledge and skills in communication and marketing.
-She is excited to see Plates for Change grow and work with its wonderful board of volunteers as they tackle the very important issue of food insecurity.
+Sharon Keeler joined the board in 2018 and serves on the marketing and media team.
+A New Hampshire native, works as integrated marketing director at the University of New Hampshire Peter T. Paul College of Business and Economics and lives in Portsmouth.
+Sharon absolutely loves the seacoast and wanted to find a way to give back to the community.
+She attended many Taste of the Nation events at Strawbery Banke and felt this was an organization with a mission she could support and help advance.
+In her free time, Sharon enjoys traveling with her partner, hiking, body boarding, cooking, and taking walks with her dog.

 Kathy Bachmann is beyond excited to be on the Plates for Change Leadership Team!
 She was on the board of No Kid Hungry for 9 years and believes passionately that every child should have access to nutritious food they need to learn and thrive.
 She has worked in the college textbook publishing industry since college.
 In her “side hustle” as a health coach, she teaches kids and adults the benefits of eating a whole foods plant based diet, cooking at home and living an active lifestyle.
 Kathy has three kids and likes to spend her free time hiking, paddleboarding, or exploring the world.